 Timing of feature meal / feeding window.

-For those who do differ eg, those whose living schedules work against the above day & night circadian rhythms especially amidst night time or night shift workers ~ may need further tinkering on their feeding window such that they must be controlled or monitored that their timing of meal intakes should not only be adequately nourishing; but also scheduled in such a way that it does not disrupt one’s sleeping window(s) ~ which that may likely be taking place during daylight.
+For those who do differ eg, those whose living schedules work against the above day & night circadian rhythms especially amidst night time or night shift workers ~ may need further tinkering on their feeding window such that they must be controlled or monitored that their timing of meal intakes should not only be adequately nourishing.
+But also scheduled in such a way that it does not disrupt one’s sleeping window(s) .

 Feeding window ~the setting.

-2. Eating should be ideally taken place in a dimly lit room, in a place free off precarious distractions and/or accidents.
+- Eating should ideally be taking place in a dimly lit room, in a place free from precarious distractions.
 This Author (AW) is not immune, much like everyone else – from prolonged situational cues that obligates hyper-surveillance, and sensitivity to such a surround.
 Such cues are what we refer to as either bright blue lights, (very busy) commercial dining settings, proximity to loud noise(s) or (precarious) environmental distractions and/or accidents, to name a few.
 Of course, these are only a few off much further nuanced listings that others are more sensitive to.
 Hence for all generalities sake ~ courtesy remains a golden rule.

 Live-It-Forward,